It’s nice to come home to the fire

 Such a loverly way to keep warm

 Sometimes I like to imagine some of the people I admire from days gone by sitting round my fire chatting.
-People like Jane Austin, The Bronte sisters, George Eliot.
-I could ask them what it was like to be a woman author in what was very much ‘a man’s world’, back then.
+People like Jane Austen, The Bronte sisters, George Eliot.
+I could ask them what it was like to be a woman author in what was very much ‘a man’s world’.
 What it was like to write by candle light, with pen and ink on thick vellum paper.
 Where did they find the patience and passion to write their novels so painstakingly by hand, neatly enough for an editor to read and appraise, not just the scribbled rushing flow of tumbling thoughts?
 What was their inspiration?
 What keen observers they were of the failings and foibles of those around them: the pride and the prejudice.
 (Goodness!
 What a great idea for the title of a novel!)
 What grand passions had they felt or imagined?

 So, it’s with these things in mind, I thought it would be nice to post some ‘Fireside Chat’ pages.
 Now, it’s not always possible for the folks I’d like to chat with to be here with me, but we can sit round a virtual fire, a cyber fireside.
 It’ll take a little imagination, but isn’t that what writing and reading are often about?
 So, cosy up, folks.
 Draw your chair in closer and join me by the fire.

 Winter can be such a pleasure